 Caterpillars that are infected with a single parasite spore can metamorphose into adults carrying over one million spores!

-Unfortunately, there is nothing that can be done to cure or fix butterflies suffering from this disease.
+Unfortunately, there is nothing that can be done to cure or fix butterflies suffering from this or other diseases.
 The only way to stop the parasite is to ensure food plants do not become infected with spores, which is almost impossible for plants maintained outside.
 A healthy-looking, but infected butterfly flying in from your neighbour might introduce the parasite.

-If you rear caterpillar in greenhouses or cages ensure any females that are used to lay eggs have no pathogens or disinfect the eggs (see our Youtube video).
+If you rear caterpillars in greenhouses or cages ensure any females that are used to lay eggs have no pathogens, or disinfect the eggs (see our Youtube video).
 It is possible to decontaminate cages and other equipment by soaking them in a 10% bleach solution.

 The healthiest monarch butterflies have been thriving without our help for millions of years.
-Overcrowded conditions are not seen in nature so saving unhealthy caterpillars and butterflies is not helping monarch butterflies as it only encourages any disease or infection to reproduce.
+Overcrowded conditions are not seen in nature, so saving unhealthy caterpillars and butterflies is not helping monarch butterflies as it only encourages any disease or infection to reproduce.

 Yes, but in a country like NZ there should be no need for artificial diets.
 In cold, dry weather sugar water can form crystals inside the butterfly.